Families Fed Up With High Speed Street Racing

 Charlotte’s no stranger to street racing tragedies.
 In 2011, 23-year-old Tyler Stasko was convicted of involuntary manslaughter.
 He killed three people when his car slammed into another vehicle.
 He was street racing.

-And over the summer in Mountain Island, “Our volunteer firehouse was hit by a car that was racing,” Moore explained.
+And over the summer in Mountain Island, a volunteer firehouse was reportedly hit by a car that was racing.

 Friday evening, NBC Charlotte caught even more video showing motorcyclists racing down streets of west Charlotte.
 Neighbors hope to put the brakes on speeders before someone gets hurt.

-“The noise violation alone is a problem, in addition to the safety,” said Moore.
+“The noise violation alone is a problem, in addition to the safety,” a neighbor said.

 Several people said they’ve reached out to police about this and feel their concerns are falling on deaf ears.